 Improved metacognition can facilitate both formal and informal learning.
 It can improve the performance of new tasks on the job and help teams problem solve more effectively.

 But let’s start at the beginning.
-Here are some things instructional designers should know about metacognition.
+Here are some things learning professionals should know about metacognition.

 What is metacognition?